SQE-Testers/Assignment-3-VueStorefront/DocumentationNeeds/README.md

 https://vuestorefront.io/open-source

  Vue storefront also provides pwa (progressive web app ).

+ A progressive web application(pwa), commonly known as a progressive web app, is a type of application software delivered through the web, built using common web technologies including HTML, CSS, JavaScript, and WebAssembl

 Vue Storefront is a Frontend as a Service that provides full, out-of-the-box coverage for eCommerce Platform of your choice eCommerce Platforms